-IFRS Interpretations Committee Agenda Decision Lessor Forgiveness of Lease Payments lessor in an operating lease receivable.
+In October 2022, the IFRS Interpretation Committee (the Committee) issued an Agenda Decision Lessor Forgiveness of Lease Payments that addressed questions on accounting for rent concessions granted by a lessor in an operating lease receivable.
 The request asked how the lessor applies the expected credit loss model in IFRS 9 and whether the lessor applies the derecognition requirements in IFRS 9 or the lease modification requirements in IFRS 16 in accounting for the rent concession.